sigp/lighthouse/book/src/slasher.md

 [comment]: <> (change to 512GB as below stated 300K validators, but mainnet is now 600K.
 Please correct me if this is wrong)
 * Quad-core CPU
 * 16 GB RAM
-* 512 GB solid state storage (in addition to space for the beacon node DB)
+* 512 GB solid state storage (in addition to the space requirement for the beacon node DB)

 ## How to Run